PyORBIT-Collaboration/examples/Parsers_Tests/SAD_to_MAD_Translator/READ_ME.txt

 The rcs_2.601_noda.mad does not include a tune matching, and therefore it does not have the same optics as for rcs_2.601.mad.

+The MR080221i.sad file is the Main Ring SAD file for JAERY.